efflux/doc-otobo-dev/content/contributing/code-style.rst

 Handling of Parameters
 ~~~~~~~~~~~~~~~~~~~~~~

-To fetch the parameters passed to subroutines, OTRS normally uses the hash ``%Param`` (not ``%Params``).
+To fetch the parameters passed to subroutines, OTOBO normally uses the hash ``%Param`` (not ``%Params``).
 This leads to more readable code as every time we use ``%Param`` in the subroutine code we know it is the parameter hash passed to the subroutine.

 Just in some exceptions a regular list of parameters should be used.
 So we want to avoid something like this: